iomesh/docs/docs/basic-concepts/basic-concepts.md

 **IOMesh Block Storage**

-IOMesh high-performance block storage service for guaranteeing distributed system consistency and data coherence, managing metadata and local disks, and providing I/O redirection and high availability.
+IOMesh block storage service for ensuring distributed system consistency and data coherence, managing metadata and local disks, and implementing I/O redirection and high availability.

 **IOMesh CSI Driver**

-The CSI driver that complies with the Kubernetes CSI standard, managing PVs using RPC (Remote Procedure Call) to provide persistent storage for data applications running on Kubernetes.
-Each Kubernetes persistent volume corresponds to an iSCSI LUN in an IOMesh cluster.
+The self-developed CSI driver that complies with the Kubernetes CSI standard, managing persistent volumes using PRC (Remote Procedure Call) for providing persistent storage for data applications running on Kubernetes.
+Each Kubernetes persistent volume corresponds to an iSCSI LUN in the IOMesh cluster.

 **IOMesh Operator**

-An automated operations and maintenance component for IOMesh, allowing rolling updating IOMesh, scaling up or our nodes, and GitOps while responsible for automatic discovery, allocation, and management of block devices.
+The IOMesh automated operations and maintenance component, allowing for roll updating IOMesh, scaling up or out nodes, and GitOps while being responsible for automatic discovery, allocation, and management of block devices.

 [**Namespace**](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)